anluke/candle-realm/README.md

     - The image in the main section for Soy Wax was taken from [artnews](https://www.artnews.com/wp-content/uploads/2020/08/AdobeStock_310424293.jpeg).

     - The image in the main section for Soy Wax was taken from [fumeibee](https://www.fumeibee.com/wp-content/uploads/2021/04/sl-2.jpg).

+    - The video in the main section for Wax Comparison was taken from YouTube, Account: [Sir Topham Hatt](https://www.youtube.com/watch?v=EoNDXLigmmk).